iandimayuga/eecs293/hw06/README.md

 SortedArrayList.txt contains the pseudocode for the SortedArrayList class, which is a data structure used by RunningMedian.

-This design is intended to allow for arbitrary sizes of running median.
+This design is intended to allow for arbitrary sizes of running median, determined by the size of the initial input.
 The only restriction is that elements be added two at a time, as specified.
 This keeps the evenness of the list the same as the evenness of the median, eliminating the need to take averages.